VincentVanGoethem/ot/README.md

 - **sampling.probability**: Set to `1.0` for development (all traces).
 Use lower values in production (default is `0.1`)
 - **Port 4318**: HTTP OTLP endpoint (use 4317 for gRPC)
 - The `spring-boot-docker-compose` module auto-configures these endpoints when using Docker Compose

+### Understanding the OTLP Export Configuration

+**`management.otlp.metrics.export.url`** — Tells Spring Boot where to send **metrics** (counts, gauges, histograms like request counts, response times, memory usage).
+The data goes to an OTLP-compatible collector.

+**`management.opentelemetry.tracing.export.otlp.endpoint`** — Tells Spring Boot where to send **traces** (timing/flow data showing how requests move through your app, spans showing each operation and duration).

+**Why two separate configs?** Spring Boot's observability evolved over time:
+- Metrics use Micrometer's OTLP exporter (hence `management.otlp.metrics`)
+- Traces use the OpenTelemetry tracing bridge (hence `management.opentelemetry.tracing`)

+Both send data to the same collector (port 4318), but the configuration paths differ due to how the libraries are integrated.

 ## Running the Demo